 Do you ever think about what life would be like if certain crucial moments in history happened differently or not at all?
 Jess Brightwell lives in London in the year 2031, but this isn’t the near future you might expect.
 In this world, the Great Library of Alexandria never burned down and the printing press was never invented.
 All countries of the world are united under the governing power of the Great Library, which seeks to preserve original books and maintain power by controlling the spread of knowledge and information.
 Jess and his family are book smugglers, running illegal books to sell on the black market.
 But when Jess’s dad sends him away to become a Library scholar, Jess will come to question everything about what the Library stands for, the nature of his own family, and where his own allegiances truly lie.
 A gorgeously spun tale about the corruption of power and fighting for the greater good, this five-book series will keep you immersed until the very end.

 Cover image courtesy of Berkley, an imprint of Penguin Books

 From the CollegeXpress Team, we hope everyone is staying healthy and sane during this crisis.
 Maybe one of these recommendations will help you escape, even for a little while, and bring some wonder back into your life.
-Now, go make like Harry and hole yourself up in your room!
+Now, go hole yourself up in your room and read!

-If you’re looking for even more book recommendations, check out the CollegeXpress Team’s best suggestions from last summer!
+If you’re looking for even more book recommendations, check out the CollegeXpress Team’s best suggestions for summer!